 According to the Vegan Society, Veganism is defined as a way of living that attempts to ban all kinds of exploitation and cruelty to animals for food, clothing, or other purposes.

 Vegan diet strictly avoid consuming foods and beverages that contain meat, poultry, fish, shellfish, eggs, dairy products, honey, insects, rennet, gelatin, and other types of animal protein or fats.
+To keep yourself updated in the vegan world, do check out Get Vegan.

 Key Differences and Similarities between Vegetarians and Vegans